 The crime of terroristic threats is one of the most frequently prosecuted offenses in Pennsylvania and can cover a wide range of conduct.
 Examples of behaviors that can result in terroristic threats charges include bar fights, road rage incidents, neighbor disputes and threats made through social media, phone calls, text message or e-mail.
-It is crucial to hire an experienced PA terroristic threats lawyer once you are charged with this offense.
+As a result, it is crucial to hire an experienced PA terroristic threats defense attorney once you are charged with this offense.

 Why a Terroristic Threats Conviction Can Damage Your Future

-Unfortunately, a conviction or adjudication of delinquency for the crime of terroristic threats may indicate to others that domestic terrorism had been committed as part of the crime.
-Employers and college and post-graduate admissions officers may be reluctant to extend employment or admissions offers to individuals convicted or adjudicated delinquent for this type of offense even if the offense did not involve terrorism as the term is commonly understood.
+Unfortunately, a conviction or adjudication of delinquency for the crime of terroristic threats may indicate to others that you have been involved in a crime related to terrorism.
+At a minimum, others may conclude that you have difficulty controlling your anger.
+In addition, employers and college and post-graduate admissions officers may be reluctant to extend employment or admissions offers to individuals convicted or adjudicated delinquent for this type of offense.

 In addition to the other severe consequences, a conviction for terroristic threats may make it difficult for an individual to pass a background check, receive professional licensing or certification, travel abroad or lawfully possess a firearm.
-The Bucks County District Attorney’s Office aggressively prosecutes terroristic threats crimes.
-It is critical to have a knowledgeable Bucks County criminal defense attorney on your side if you or a family member is facing charges for terroristic threats.
+The Bucks County District Attorney’s Office, Pennsylvania State Police and other Montgomery County District Attorney aggressively prosecute terroristic threats crimes.

 How Does Pennsylvania Define a Terroristic Threat?

 Under 18 Pa.
-C.S.A. § 2706, an individual commits the crime of terroristic threats if he or she communicates, either directly or indirectly, a threat to:
+C.S.A. § 2706, an individual commits the crime of terroristic threats if that person communicates, either directly or indirectly, a threat to: